Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 2. Join Facebook groups for Amazon Sellers – there you will find a great source of inspiration, best practices and support.
 Here are some of them I can strongly recommend: The Amazon Sellers Network, FBA Ninjas!, Amazon Selling for Beginners, Amazon FBA Beginner Mastery.

 3. Use software to help you automate the process of starting, maintaining and optimizing your Amazon listings.
 The Orange Klik YouTube channel contains short demos of the relevant tools on the market.
+You can also check out Sellzone.

 And my final advice to those thinking about starting an Amazon business – don’t be afraid, and give it a try!
 Recently, I interviewed a 70-year-old woman successfully running an Amazon business, her story is incredible and very inspiring.
 Just being brave, you can make your dream come true!